Family Support Resources

 The parent support group, the African American Developmental Disability Parent Alliance is now named Sankofa Parent Support Group.
 The word Sankofa comes from an African language which means “go back and fetch it” which is significant to the mission and purpose of the group which is to take information and resources we learn back to people in the community.
 Sankofa was founded in 2015 in order to meet the unique needs of parents of Black children with autism and other developmental disabilities.
 Since our inception, Sankofa has supported the needs of the parents by providing advocacy and resources that have increased awareness of developmental disabilities at the community level.

 Dinner and childcare will be provided.
-Please RSVP to email@example.com or 916-703-0336.
+For more information about Sankofa: https://sankofafsn.com/ or contact email@example.com.
 These meetings are co-sponsored by the UC Davis Center for Excellence in Developmental Disabilities (CEDD) and Warmline Family Resource and Parent Training and Information Center.

 Vamos a platicar (Let's Talk)